 Thankfully, no green bean drying or wet hulling was applied in 2018!

 PRICE breakdown (EUR/KG)

-The price you pay for this coffee p/kg.
+The price you pay for the Rende Nao village lot (Natural Process) p/kg.

-The price Ontosoroh pays ASNIKOM for the coffee.
+The price Ontosoroh pays ASNIKOM for the coffee (USD 4,10).
 We pay a premium for processing and sorting the robusta as arabica.
-After the coop's processing and administrative costs, farmers are paid around 45% more than what they would receive from the market.
+The farmers are paid 58.000 Rp/kg (compared to 45.000 Rp/kg last year) and around 65% more than what they would receive from the market.

 € 0,11 + € 0,17 + € 0,42